-Boulder Valley Women’s Health Center offers comprehensive sexual and gender-affirming health services in a nonjudgmental, inclusive, and culturally competent environment for individuals of all gender and sexual identities in and around Boulder and Longmont, Colorado.
+Boulder Valley Women’s Health Center offers comprehensive sexual and gender-affirming health services in a nonjudgmental, inclusive, and culturally competent environment for individuals of all gender and sexual identities.
 Services include general preventive health care, counseling consultation for hormone therapy, hormone therapy initiation and management, and referral information for gender affirmation surgery.

 Transgender Q & A